OpenEvalProject/evals/manuscripts/elife-54313/v3/manuscript.md

 To further demonstrate that the activity in both of these areas is dynamic and supports the encoding of time, we regressed the index of time bins from 500 ms before the reward predicting cue onset until 500 ms after reward delivery with a simple linear regression from the neural population activity (Figure 6B).
 Indeed, time could be predicted accurately, supporting the notion of a robust representation of time in the neural population activity.

-## Relationship between value encoding and decoding dynamics
+### Relationship between value encoding and decoding dynamics

 To explore the relationship between single unit encoding and population dynamics, we correlated different encoding measures with their contribution to the value subspace and stable ensemble (Spearman correlation, see Materials and methods).
 We defined the encoding strength as the average of the negative log p-value of each unit across the delay, and encoding duration as the fraction of the delay when the unit significantly encoded value (p-value < 0.01).
 First we correlated each of these measures with the unsigned value subspace weights, since a stronger weight reflected a higher influence on the subspace irrespective of its sign (unsigned weights were averaged across five randomly generated population data sets).
 Both measures were highly correlated with subspace weights (Figure 7A, left and middle) indicating a clear link between encoding strength/duration and contributions to the value subspace.
 However, units might also change their pattern of value encoding during the delay.
 To quantify this, we defined an additional stability measure that includes the duration, strength and stability of value representation by penalizing cases where the difference in average firing between a pair of values changes sign (see Materials and methods for details).
 This measure was more strongly correlated with the value subspace weights (Figure 7A, right graph).
 Overall, these measures describe the qualities of activity that promote selection to the value subspace.

 ![Figure 7.](https://cdn.elifesciences.org/articles/54313/elife-54313-fig7-v3.jpg)

 **Figure 7.:** (A) Correlations between encoding measures and subspace weights.
 (B) Correlations between encoding measures and CTD accuracy contribution.
 (C) Z-scored firing rate of two example neurons negatively contributing to the stable ensemble (1 and 3) and one neuron contributing positively (2).
 Individual data points corresponding to these neurons are circled in B. (D) Correlations between stability measure and locality measure contribution.
-All figures show Spearman correlations. sqrt = square root; negative contributions were transformed with a symmetrical function around the origin based on square root: .
-Transformations applied to the data had no effect on the correlations which are rank based (see Materials and methods).s⁢i⁢g⁢n⁢(x)*|x|
+All figures show Spearman correlations. sqrt = square root; negative contributions were transformed with a symmetrical function around the origin based on square root: $s⁢i⁢g⁢n⁢(x)*\sqrt{|x|}$.
+Transformations applied to the data had no effect on the correlations which are rank based (see Materials and methods).

 To explore the contribution of each unit to the stable ensemble, we defined an accuracy contribution score based on the change in mean accuracy across all time bin pairs in the CTD elicited by removing a unit from the ensemble (this measure is an average across cross-validation and population data sets).
 This score was correlated with encoding strength, duration and stability score in both regions (Figure 7B, top row).
 A strongly encoding unit might encode value for a limited time and/or reverse its encoding (e.g. Figure 7C neuron 1), and a unit covering a large part of the delay might also change over time and not provide a stable representation.
 Conversely, units with stable encoding contribute more to the ensemble (Figure 7C neuron 2).
 However, since decoding relies on the interaction between many neurons, these simple encoding measures of individual units cannot fully explain all of the ensemble contributions.
 For example, neuron three in Figure 7C strongly encodes value for the whole delay, but contributes negatively to the stable ensemble.